liming-vie/cnn-text-classification-tf/README.md

 It is slightly simplified implementation of Kim's [Convolutional Neural Networks for Sentence Classification](http://arxiv.org/abs/1408.5882) paper in Tensorflow.

+Add one more full connected layer before the dropout layer, using the input as the of pooled features and user-defined feature.

 ## Requirements

 - Python 3